Links on SoundGuys may earn us a commission. Learn more.

 Should you buy the OnePlus Buds Pro?

 Despite the OnePlus mantra of “Never Settle,” it’s hard to feel like anyone could pick up the OnePlus Buds Pro without settling.
-From customization, to sound, to noise cancellation, the OnePlus Buds Pro is just okay—with very little interest to write home about.
+From customization, to sound, to noise cancelation, the OnePlus Buds Pro are just okay — with very little interest to write home about.

-These earbuds feature a sizeable improvement over the original OnePlus Buds, but follow that up with a sizeable increase in price.
+These earbuds feature a sizeable improvement over the original OnePlus Buds, but follow that up with a sizeable price increase.
 For $150, you deserve a pair of earbuds that do quite a bit more.

 The OnePlus Buds Pro feels like just another pair of mid-range true wireless earbuds, and without a significant “wow” factor, will likely be forgotten in the crowd within weeks.